rosaliei/speedtest_report/README.md

 *
 * 2) To Generate the different results of ISP in csv format (Local Path : /home/speedtest_user/speedtest_daily_report/)
 *
-* 3) To upload the csv to nextcloud using webdav api (Shared Group : GP-NOC,GP-CloudOps)
+* 3) To upload the csv to nextcloud using webdav api